nfrappart/nfrappart.github.io/_posts/2023-07-20-kubernetes-auth-aks.markdown

 ```

 > About Kubernetes secrets:<br>
-Manually creating a service account token, creates a long lived token.
-In recent versions, when assigning a service account to a pod, a short lived token is generated and projected to the default mount.
+Manually creating a *service account token*, creates a long lived token.
+In recent versions, when assigning a *service account* to a pod, a short lived token is generated and projected to the default mount.
 It allows for shorter lived token and cleaner lifecycle management.<br>
 We often read that kubernetes secrets are not secure.
 And that is true.
 However this particular secret does not provide too much access (review issuer) and is in vault's namespace.
 If some threat actor has already access to resources in your vault namespace, a mere reviewer token is the least of your problems...

-Fine, we have setup the kubernetes side.<br>
+Fine, we have setup on the kubernetes side.<br>
 We can go on with Vault.
 We'll keep using terraform for that because I'm a fanboy :)

 We have to create:
 - authentication method
 - authentication role

-The role is where we need to feed information from previous tasks, such as cluster confg (cert, host, oidc issuer url) and the infamous secret, the service account token.
+The role is where we need to feed information from previous tasks, such as cluster config (cert, host, oidc issuer url) and the infamous secret, the service account token.

 As explained before, we rely on a manually created token because we want to feed it to terraform.
-We could just let the TokenRequest API, but since it is bound to the lifecycle of the Pod how would we update vault in case of the injector being redeployed?
+We could just let the TokenRequest API, but since it is bound to the lifecycle of the Pod, how would we update vault in case of the injector being recreated for some reason?
-More about the service account tokens [here](https://kubernetes.io/docs/concepts/configuration/secret/)
+More about the service account tokens [here](https://kubernetes.io/docs/concepts/configuration/secret/).

 ```hcl
 resource "vault_auth_backend" "kubernetes" {